Russian state media lauds Putin's 'win' on Bout exchange | Politics

 Russian state media lauds Putin's 'win' on Bout exchange

-Russian state media on Friday lauded President Vladimir Putin for "winning" a prisoner exchange with the United States by swapping a U.S. basketball player for one of the world's most prolific arms dealers known as the merchant of death.
-Bout arrived in Moscow late on Thursday after Russia and the United States swapped the arms dealer for U.S. basketball star Brittney Griner at Abu Dhabi airport.
+Russian state media on Friday lauded President Vladimir Putin for "winning" a prisoner exchange with the United States by swapping U.S. basketball player Brittney Griner for notorious arms dealer Viktor Bout.
+"Bout's life is only beginning."
+Bout arrived in Moscow late on Thursday after Russia and the United States swapped the arms dealer for Griner at Abu Dhabi airport.

 - Country: